Safari Bwindi Impenetrable Forest for a safari to the Uganda National park

 This intriguingly-named park in the south-western Uganda offers Visitors the African jungle experience often depicted in the classic movies set in the dark continent.
-It is so because the dense ground cover of vines and shrubs makes it both mysterious and awesome. huge tress are festooned with creepers and parasitic plants such as mistletoe and orchids while the vegetation struggles to reach for light above the canopy.
+It is so because the dense ground cover of vines and shrubs makes it both mysterious and awesome for a safari to the Uganda national parks. huge tress are festooned with creepers and parasitic plants such as mistletoe and orchids while the vegetation struggles to reach for light above the canopy.
 Giant thicket of bamboo thrive in the humid atmosphere and where the sunlight breaks through, the elegant helicon or lobster claw, spreads its colorful petals.
 This is one of the richest areas for flora in East Africa.

 The drama of life in the rain forest can be observed in the Kibale forest National park, situated to the north-east of the Queen Elizabeth National park.
-In addition to the forest there are also areas of grassland and swamp.
+In addition to the forest there are also areas of grassland and swamp that offer good views for a great safari to the Uganda national parks .

 Safari Lake Mburo